gemnasium/toolbelt/README.md

 You will need your project's Slug (available in your project page settings).
 A sample configuration file is available here: https://github.com/gemnasium/toolbelt/blob/master/config/gemnasium.yml.example

+### Push dependency files

+For projects not automatically synced with Github or Gitlab, you may want to push your files directly to Gemnasium.
+The corresponding project will updated soon after the files have been received.
+To push your files

+    gemnasium dependency_files push -f=Gemfile,Gemfile.lock

 ### Live Evaluation

 If you want to evaluate your project without pushing files or pulling info from Gemnasium, you may use the ```eval``` command: